LeoLin6/SquirrelRobot/index.md

   <img src=".\Squirrel\squirrel-soldier.jpg">
 </html>

+# Sixth Milestone
+I added a robotic turret for the camera using two servos; it turns to 6 preset locations and calls the nanonets API to do object detection.
+When a squirrel is detected in a certain orientation, data like "squirrel detected on the left side of the robot and in the air" will be recorded:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Xa9hjKzuKOQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Fifth Milestone

 After much testing, I found that obstacle avoidance would be smoother with two ultrasonic sensors.
 With one sensor, there isn't a way for the robot to know whether to turn left or right.
 Using two sensors allows for both movements to happen intelligently.